Mujtabaa07/coffeeShop/README.md

 # MsCafe ☕️

-MsCafe was founded in 2010 with a simple mission: to serve the best coffee in town.
+MsCafe was founded with a simple mission: to serve the best coffee in town.
 Our passion for quality beans and expert brewing techniques has made us a favorite among coffee enthusiasts.
 We source our beans from sustainable farms around the world, ensuring that every cup of coffee you enjoy is not only delicious but also ethically produced.

 ## Table of Contents
 - [Project Overview](#project-overview)